mmesiti/sudoku/README.md

 set to `false` the right elements of the cube, according to the Sudoku rules.

-Is this enough to solve any Sudoku puzzle?
-This I don't know, but I would be surprised if it were so.
+This is not enough to solve any Puzzle (see, e.g., `example_tables/hard.txt'), but slightly more advanced algorithms are possible with the current framework.